 A complaint is defined as an allegation of a specific act or omission by an employee in violation of law, regulation, or policy or procedure of the Department or County.
 If you make a complaint knowing that it is false, you can be held liable and prosecuted in accordance with the law.

-The Department takes all complaints very seriously.
 The Internal Affairs Unit will receive, document, and investigate, as required, all allegations of misconduct or neglect of duty involving its personnel.
 Prompt action will be taken to review, investigate, and respond to each complaint filed in the Internal Affairs Unit.

 The Department’s procedure for handling complaints is a public document and is available for review Monday through Friday, 8:00 am to 5:00 pm at 2314 North First Street, San Jose, CA 95131, or on this website.
 Any personnel actions that may result from a complaint are confidential and precluded by law from disclosure.